uswds/uswds-site/pages/about-our-work/research.md

 ## Our research<a id="our-research"></a>

-### Pre-1.0 field observations
+### Pre-1.0 field observations - June 2016

-#### Where and when
+#### Where

-In June 2016, one of our team members attended the Write/Speak/Code conference in Chicago, IL.
+One of our team members attended the Write/Speak/Code conference in Chicago, IL.
 There, they observed other conference attendees interacting with the Standards for the first time.

 #### Goals